European stock markets lifted by firmer financial shares

 By Sudip Kar-Gupta

-LONDON, Dec 29 European stock markets rose on Tuesday, helped by gains in the banking sector, although weaker mining share prices curbed the progress of the British market.
+LONDON, Dec 29 European stock markets climbed higher on Tuesday, helped by gains in the banking sector, although weaker mining share prices curbed the progress of the British market.

-The London market's relative underperformance was due to a fall in mining stocks, which account for around 5 percent of the FTSE's overall market capitalisation.

-"The UK index is struggling to match its euro zone peers, hampered by the mining sector," said Spreadex analyst Connor Campbell.

-With many traders away for the Christmas holiday season, trading volumes were just a fifth of the FTSEurofirst's three-month daily average.
+With many traders away for the Christmas holiday season, trading volumes were just a 10th of the FTSEurofirst's three-month daily average.

 Deutsche Bank's share price rise enabled the STOXX Europe 600 Banking Index to advance 0.5 percent.